 What if my plan won't cover a drug I think I need?

-You have the right to do all of the following (even before you buy a certain drug):
+You have the right to do all of these (even before you buy a certain drug):

-- Talk to your prescriber—your doctor or other health care provider who's legally allowed to write prescriptions.
-Ask whether the plan has special coverage rules.
-You can also ask your prescriber if there are generic, over-the-counter or less expensive brand name drugs that could work just as well as the ones you're taking now.
+- Whether there are generic, over-the-counter, or less expensive brand-name drugs that could work as well as the ones you're taking now.

 - Get a written explanation (called a coverage determination) from your Medicare drug plan.
-A coverage determination is the first decision made by your Medicare drug plan (not the pharmacy) about your benefits, including whether a certain drug is covered, whether you have met the requirements to get a requested drug, how much you pay for a drug, and whether to make an exception to a plan rule when you request it.
+A coverage determination is the first decision made by your Medicare drug plan (not the pharmacy) about your benefits, including these:

 You or your prescriber must contact your plan to ask for a coverage determination or an exception.
 If your network pharmacy can't fill a prescription, the pharmacist will show you a notice that explains how to contact your Medicare drug plan so you can make your request.
 If the pharmacist doesn't show you this notice, ask to see it.

 You or your prescriber may make a standard request by phone or in writing, if you're asking for prescription drug benefits you haven't gotten yet.
 If you're asking to get paid back for prescription drugs you already bought, you or your prescriber must make the standard request in writing.
 To ask your plan for a coverage determination or exception, you can do one of these:

 - Write your plan a letter.